Scott2444/RealityCheck/README.md

 program/target/idl/reality_check.json
 ```

-Copy its contents to `app/src/lib/idl.ts` (replace the existing IDL object).
+Copy the JSON contents into the `IDL` object in `app/src/lib/idl.ts`.
+The format matches directly—just paste and replace the existing object.

+Also update the `PROGRAM_ID` if your program ID changed.

 ### Step 4: Run the Next.js Application